The 18th anniversary of September 11, 2001 is being remembered with memorials and speeches.

 CBS live coverage can be seen here:

 This video of NBC’s coverage from that day also starts with the regular coverage.
-Anchor Matt Lauer breaks into that coverage around 20 minutes into the video with the first news of the attacks:
+Anchor Matt Lauer breaks into that coverage with the first news of the attacks.

 Here is ABC7’s live coverage out of Washington D.C.: